ATL-Research/incremental-class2relational/incremental_models/singleCorrectnessTests.md

 	3) change firstname to multi-valued (setting it true)

 		expected transformation behavior:
-			delete column of table Person + create table for firstnames
+			delete column of table Person
+			+ create table for firstnames with foreign keys

 	4) change emailAdresses to single-valued (setting it false) expected transformation behavior: